asteroid-lang/asteroid/index.md

 ```
 ## Object-Oriented Programming in Asteroid

 Asteroid supports OO programming.
 Here is a program loosely based on the [dog example](https://docs.python.org/3/tutorial/classes.html) from the Python documentation.
 This example builds a list of dog objects that all know some tricks.
-We then loop over the list and find all the dogs that know to 'fetch'.
+After the dogs introduce themselves we loop over the list and find all the dogs that know to 'fetch'.
 ```
 load system io.
 load system type.